 • Do you pay for articles?

 CIL makes honorariums for most pieces.
 Features usually pay between $150 and $225 (when authors are allowed to be paid; some work situations do not allow this).
-Authors will receive payment around the middle of the month in which their articles are published.
+Authors will receive payment after their article is published.
 We also routinely send a few copies of the magazine to each feature author, so they can prove to everyone that they have become famous.

 • Can I share my work by